Ahmed Daghim

-Ahmed Daghim (born 7 April 2001) is a professional footballer who plays as winger.
+Ahmed Daghim (أحمد دغيم; born 7 April 2001) is a professional footballer who plays as winger.
 Born in Denmark, he has represented Palestine most recently at youth level.
 He is the older brother of fellow professional footballer Adam Daghim.

 Club career

 Copenhagen

 Daghim first played in Humlebæk Boldklub, before moving to Frederiksberg-based club FA 2000 and later B.93 in the Copenhagen neighbourhood of Østerbro, before joining the football school of FC Copenhagen in 2012.
 He made his senior debut on 27 September 2018 in a Danish Cup match against Viby IF, which ended in a 0–3 win for Copenhagen.
 In the match, he came on as a substitute in the 76th minute for Pieros Sotiriou.
 On 10 February 2019, Daghim made his Danish Superliga debut in a 6–1 win over OB.
 Although he was only utilised twice in the championship round in the following years, he still won the Danish league title with Copenhagen.